acbull/pyHGT/README.md

 You can also use our code to process other heteogeneous graph, as long as you load them into our data structure `class Graph` in data.py.
 Refer to preprocess_OAG.py for a demonstration.

 ## Usage
-Execute the following scripts to train on paper-field(L2) classification task using HGT:
+Execute the following scripts to train on paper-field (L2) classification task using HGT:

 ```bash
 python3 train_paper_field.py --data_dir PATH_OF_DATASET --model_dir PATH_OF_SAVED_MODEL --conv_name hgt
 ```
+Conducting other two tasks are similar.
 There are some key options of this scrips:
 - `conv_name`: Choose corresponding model for training.
 By default we use HGT.
 - `--sample_depth` and `--sample_width`: The depth and width of sampled graph.
 If the model exceeds the GPU memory, can consider reduce their number; if one wants to train a deeper GNN model, consider adding these numbers.
 - `--n_pool`: The number of process to parallely conduct sampling.
 If one has a machine with large memory, can consider adding this number to reduce batch prepartion time.
 - `--repeat`: The number of time to reuse a sampled batch for training.
 If the training time is much smaller than sampling time, can consider adding this number.

 The details of other optional hyperparameters can be found in train_*.py.
 ### Citation

 Please consider citing the following paper when using our code for your application.